Scale-free behavior of weight distributions of connectomes: Results

 Interestingly, for the human connectomes KKI-113, KKI-18, and the human H01 (1mm$^3$) datasets, the strength distributions of these sources and sinks follow power-law tails which have exponents slightly above 2.
 Note that for the strength distribution of the H01 source nodes, find a sharp knee-point (at $s_{in} \approx 11$) in its distribution followed by a steep tail (with exponent $\alpha \approx 4$).
 This sharp transition can signal finite-size limitations since we are looking into a 1mm$^3$-sized region.
 However, for the case of non-human connectomes (Figure~\ref{fig:condprob}(e)-(h)), we observe lognormal behaviors of source and sink nodes strengths.

 The mouse retina is expectantly smaller with only over a thousand nodes and around half a million edges.
 By examining the distributions of nodes with either only incoming or outgoing edges, we found that there is only one node in the network that has no incoming edges (identified to be Node $0$ with $s_0^{out} = 3977$).
 Such voxel may be part of the retina that is closest to the mouse's brain which distributes information to all other neighboring nodes in the network.
 Additionally, looking at the sink nodes, qualitatively it was observed that after the first peak, there is another rise in the trend before it goes down again.
 Note that events following lognormal behaviors are independent random variables with mean and standard deviation values that are also independent of each other which means that it does not matter how we regroup our data.
 Having said this, we closely inspect the data by splitting it into two: $s_{in} \leq 97$ and $s_{in} > 97$.
 This value was selected because the intermediate bins are empty signaling a decay of the previous mode and the rise of the second modal curve.
 Here, we saw that each range of data would follow a lognormal trend and as a whole, the entire dataset follows a bimodal lognormal distribution (or lognormal mixture).
-Such behavior can model the first-order kinetics of chemicals when mixed~\cite{AndersonSCIREP2021}.
-Additionally, the modes of a lognormal mixture represent the subsequent waves of a pandemic~\cite{ValvoAPPSCI2020}.
-Lastly, it was discovered that the distribution might also represent market volatility structures~\cite{BrigoIJTA2002}.
-In this context, the lognormal mixture observed in the mouse retina dataset implies clustering and differences in the concentration of connections within the mouse retina.
+In literature, such behavior can model the first-order kinetics of chemicals when mixed~\cite{AndersonSCIREP2021} ; subsequent waves of a pandemic~\cite{ValvoAPPSCI2020}; or represent market volatility structures~\cite{BrigoIJTA2002}.
+In this context, the lognormal mixture observed in the mouse retina dataset implies clustering and differences in the concentration of connections.
 Here, we observe that there is a high probability of finding sparsely connected regions; and the occurrence of densely connected portions (with more than 100 incoming edges) of sink nodes.
 According to earlier research~\cite{SongPLOS2005}, synaptic strengths in the rat visual cortex follow a lognormal distribution with a heavy tail, indicating a higher-than-expected abundance of strong synaptic connections.
 Furthermore, stronger connections tend to be more heavily clustered~\cite{SpornsNETB2016}, which may account for the datapoint concentration at the lognormal mixture's second peak.